Cyb3r-Jak3/useful_bot/.github/README.md

 ### To use:
 You need to have your own api credentials.
 If you do not head [here](https://www.reddit.com/prefs/apps "reddit apps") and click create application -> script.
 Currently recommended that you enter the credtinals in botinfo.example.py and rename the file to.
-It is the recommended approach because you can run the cli and import the credtinals from the botinfo file but you can not currently run the main.py off the database credtinals.
+It is recommended because you can run the cli and import the credtinals from the botinfo file but you can run the main.py off the database credentials.
 Fully tested releases are [here](https://github.com/coolaspie/useful_bot/releases "useful bot releases")
 ```
 pip install praw